 Congratulations to Jia Zhao for winning two prestigeous awards from the Biology Department.
 The first one is the Clifford W. Hesseltine Scholarship in Biology, which recognizes one Biology or Biomedical Sciences student of sophomore or junior undertaking laboratory research and have a strong academic record (GPA > 3.5).
 She was also accepted into the Iowa Biosciences Academy (IBA),an NIH-funded program that supports the academic and personal success of University of Iowa students interested in pursuing a Ph.D.
 Well done Jia, proud of your achievement!

-Everytime I read a paper or listen to a talk that includes a plethora of gels, and each time I see other people play with the HPLC and columns, I thought I would never do those things -- I'm an evolutionary geneticist after all, or so I believed, until... now we are officially purifying protein from E. coli.
+Everytime I read a paper or listen to a talk that includes plethora of gels, and each time I see other people play with the HPLC and columns, I thought I would never do those things -- I'm an evolutionary geneticist after all, or so I believed, until... now we are officially purifying protein from E. coli.
 I know it's trivial for many people, but I'm really proud of what we achieved.
 Kudos to the heros, Tom Cassier and Kyle Malcolm.

 Welcome Tom Cassier to join our lab.
-Tom came to us a solid research background in Veena Prahlad's lab from our department.
+Tom came to us with a solid research background in Veena Prahlad's lab from our department.
 He will stay with us until the end of May, during which time he will work on recombinant TF purification, BioLayer Interferometry, and will help with a number of lab maintenance tasks.
-After that, he will go on a solo travel and then, start his medical school at the University of Iowa.
+After that, he will go on a solo trip and then, start his medical school at the University of Iowa.

-Warm welcome to the newest members of the lab: Abhishiktha Godthi is an iBio 1st graduate student and Diandian Tang is a junior UI undergrad.
+Warm welcome to the newest members of the lab: Abhishiktha Godthi is a first year iBio graduate student and Diandian Tang is a junior UI undergrad.
 Check out their profiles in the Team/Join page.
 We are sad to say goodbye to Joe Wisniewski, who has been one of the earliest members of the lab and has helped the lab in many ways, including being the safety and MSDS tzar and working on the Pho4 target validation project.
 Good luck Joe, you will be an awesome doctor!

 This is probably the peak size of the GRE lab, as we luckily have two rotation students joining us in addition to our summer crew.
 From left to right: Weilong (Jesse) Liu (undergrad assistant), Abhi Godthi (iBio rotation student), Jinye Liang (iBio graduate student), Lindsey Snyder (Genetics rotation student), Jia Zhao (sophomore), Carl Skoog (junior), Bin He, Zoheb Khan (senior), Joe Wisniewski (senior), Kyle Malcolm (senior).
 Thanks again to our awesome photographer, Steve Kehoe at the admin office of Biology Department!